d13g0s0uz4/hacktricks/forensics/basic-forensic-methodology/linux-forensics.md

 * **/var/log/xferlog**: keeps FTP file transfer sessions.
 Includes info like file names and user-initiated FTP transfers.
 * **/var/log/\*** : You should always check for unexpected logs in this directory

-{% hint style="info" %}
-Linux system logs and audit subsystems may be disabled or deleted in an intrusion or malware incident.
+*Linux system logs and audit subsystems may be disabled or deleted in an intrusion or malware incident.
 In fact, because logs on Linux systems generally contain some of the most useful information about malicious activities, intruders routinely delete them.
-Therefore, when examining available log files, it is important to look for gaps or out of order entries that might be an indication of deletion or tampering.
+Therefore, when examining available log files, it is important to look for gaps or out of order entries that might be an indication of deletion or tampering.*
-{% endhint %}

 ### Command History